harrisafoster/P11_FOSTER_Harris/README.md

 5. Testing

-    You are free to use whatever testing framework you like-the main thing is that you can show what tests you are using.
+    * You are free to use whatever testing framework you like-the main thing is that you can show what tests you are using.

-    We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.
+    * The latest issues present in the code were tested using pytest==6.2.5 and pytest-flask==1.2.0 and then resolved in their respective branches.

+    * All tests (pytest) were run before and after the bugs and improvements were handled.
+The results for these tests are included as .txt files.

+    1. You can find all bugs and improvements in the following branches:
+       1. improvement/points_display_board
+       2. bug/points_updates
+       3. bug/book_past_competitions
+       4. bug/book_more_than_12
+       5. bug/spend_more_than_own_points
+       6. bug/unknown_email_crash
+       7. feature/3_points_per_place

+    * In addition to the pytest results, locust performance results (regarding speed) are included via screenshots (before and after)